Skip to main content

 (C) "Associate degree" means the credential awarded by a school upon the successful completion of an associate degree program.
 The program must contain a minimum of ninety quarter credit hours or sixty semester hours.

-(D) "Advanced degree" means the credential awarded by a school upon the successful completion of a baccalaureate, masters, or doctorate degree program which meets the requirements of the Ohio board of regents
+(D) "Advanced degree" means the credential awarded by a school upon the successful completion of a baccalaureate, masters, or doctorate degree program which meets the requirements of the Ohio department of higher education.

 (E) "Calendar week" means seven consecutive calendar days.